regnaDkciN/SandTable/MySandTableFreeRTOS/README.md

 This document describes the firmware design and code changes that were made to the [RP2350 based Sand Table](https://github.com/regnaDkciN/SandTable/tree/main/MySandTable2350) to use the [FreeRTOS](https://www.freertos.org/) real time operating system (RTOS).

 ## Motivation
 In my opinion, replacing the sand table's Arduino UNO with an [Adafruit Metro RP2350](https://www.adafruit.com/product/6003) is well worth the extra expense.
 The UNO provides acceptable basic operation, but its severely limited memory size and processor speed leaves little room for expansion and upgrades.
-Using the RP2350 eliminates these problems, but the existing system design does not take advantage of the RP2350's two core design.
-For example, the potentiometers and serial port are polled while waiting for moves to complete.
+Using the RP2350 eliminates these problems, but the *MySandTable2350* software version does not take advantage of the RP2350's two core design.
+For example, the potentiometers and serial port are polled and serviced while waiting for moves to complete.
 This leads to some motion glitching (i.e. not being as smooth as it could be).

+FreeRTOS offers many features that can improve the sand table performance and take better advantage of the RP2350 processor architecture.
+For instance:
+* Code may be easily assigned to prioritized tasks which can run concurrently and take advantage of what would otherwise be processor idle time.
+* Code may easily be assigned to run on either of the RP2350 cores, thus sharing the execution burden between the two cores.
+* Software timers (alarms) may be used to generate the interrupts that handle servo updates.
+* Tasks may communicate with each other via queues.
+This allows tasks to eliminate most busy/wait loops and free up CPU cycles.
+* Tasks can easily synchronize with each other as needed via several types of semaphores and other mechanisms.

+## System Redesign
+Some major changes to the software design were needed In order to take advantage of the RP2350's two cores and FreeRTOS's multitasking capabilities.
+To understand the changes, it is necessary to understand the original design.

+### Original Design (Before)
+The original software was implemented as a single execution loop complemented by two interrupt service routines (ISRs) that directly controlled the rotary and in/out servos.

+### New Design (After)

 ## Use Default FreeRTOSConfig.h